Gari

 A visit from our Netherlands Customers

-A visit from our Netherlands Customers (Asia Express) to our Accra Office.
+A visit from our Netherlands Customers (Asia Express) to our Accra Office on 15th November 2019.

 Ghana: Growing from a small palm oil exporter into a sizeable food business